jfromaniello/joseoncodecom/_posts/2012-02-02-capsela-the-game-that-changed-my-life.markdown

 ![2011-12-09_0050.png](http://joseoncodecom.ipage.com/wp-content/uploads/images/capsela-05.jpg)

-Which my humble opinion summarizes a lot of years in the mechanical history.
+Which in my humble opinion summarizes a lot of years in the history of mechanical engineering.

 Things you can assemble